mirrorwarp/docs/docs/website/how-it-works.md

 hide_table_of_contents: true
 ---

-# How TurboWarp runs Scratch projects 10-100x faster
+# How MirrorWarp runs Scratch projects 10-100x faster

-TurboWarp uses a *compiler* to while Scratch uses an *interpreter*.
-This allows TurboWarp to run somewhere between 10-100x faster depending on the project, but it makes live script editing [impracticable](#live-script-editing).
+MirrorWarp uses a *compiler* to while Scratch uses an *interpreter*.
+This allows MirrorWarp to run somewhere between 10-100x faster depending on the project, but it makes live script editing [impracticable](#live-script-editing).

 export const Test = ({name, id, scratch, tw}) => (
   <tr>